twiddlingbits/twr-wasm/docs/gettingstarted/compiler-opts.md

 ## linking
 Use the wasm-ld linker.

-All of the tiny-wasm-runtime functions are staticly linked from the library `lib-c/twr.a` (release) `lib-c/twrd.a` (debug).
-One of these two should be added to the list of files to link.
+All of the tiny-wasm-runtime functions are staticly linked from the library `lib-c/twr.a`.
+There is also a version ( `lib-c/twrd.a` ) of tiny-wasm-runtime library available with debug symbols.
+One of these two static libraries should be added to the list of files to link (normally this is twr.a).
+Both versions are built with asserts enabled.  twr.a is built with -O3.  twrd.a is built with -g -O0.

 C functions that you wish to call from Javascript should either have an `-export` option passed to `wasm-ld`, or you can use the `__attribute__((export_name("function_name")))` option in your C function definition.